SocketCluster/socketcluster/README.md

 ## Docker and SocketCluster

 You can create an app on top of SocketCluster's docker image.
-The SC container can be run standalone, but it is designed primarily to be used as a base image for your own container.
+The SC container can be run standalone or as a base image for your own container.

 The official SocketCluster container on DockerHub is here: https://hub.docker.com/r/socketcluster/socketcluster/